1971, Sports Illustrated Baseball in blue box with silver "foil" image:

 1978 Avalon Hill "Blue Box" edition:

 Often, Avalon Hill would repackage existing stock from a company (e.g. the Ruth cover) and later revamp the game contents, sometimes changing the box art again, which could explain two different boxes from AH, each with a 1978 copyright.
+The Blue box version is in fact from the late 1980's-early 1990's.
+Avalon Hill ended their relationship with Sports Illustrated in the late 1980's so they were forced to drop the "Sports Illustrated" moniker from all their games and also changed the box art at that time.

 1983, Avalon Hill issued 48 additional players (projected future superstars playing at the time).
 This had no packaging of its own, but was simply an additional set of cards with a blue info sheet: